Masturbation in marriage happens all the time.

 Masturbation in marriage should create intimacy

 If masturbation is going to create intimacy between husband and wife, then we must talk about it.
 Ask yourself the simple question, “Is it hidden?”
 Secrets don’t create intimacy in marriage.
-Talking about masturbation is even harder than talking about sex, but it can also be an incredibly intimate conversation.
+Talking about masturbation is even harder than talking about sex.
+But it can also be an incredibly intimate conversation.
 Even though masturbation is not necessarily a sin, keeping something from a spouse creates division and hurt.
-Conversations need to start with a humble heart that takes responsibility and make things right through full disclosure, respect, and love; and needs to be received with grace and mercy, and humility.
+Conversations need to start with a humble heart that takes responsibility.
+We need to make things right through full disclosure, respect, and love.
+Disclosure needs to be received with grace and mercy, and humility.

-If one spouse is not comfortable with masturbation for whatever reason, they should not be coerced or made to feel guilty for their reservations.
+If one spouse is not comfortable with masturbation, they should not be coerced or made to feel guilty for their reservations.
 Their opinion should be heard with a tender heart and respected.
 Openness, communication, and prayer are essential in discerning what is good and right for your marriage bed.

 The first time I had a conversation with my husband about masturbation was after over 20 years of marriage.
-I had begun researching about sex, and asked my husband whether he had ever masturbated.
+I was researching about sex, and asked my husband whether he had ever masturbated.
 I have to confess, I was pretty naive and a little shocked when he admitted he had.
-He went on to explain that there were times when I was either unavailable, or dead tired from raising 4 babies, and he didn’t even want to make me feel guilty by asking for sex.
-He knew that if he took things into his own hands, he would be kinder and less irritable – and so he just took care of it.
+Jim went on to explain that there were times when I was either unavailable, or dead tired from raising 4 babies.
+He didn’t want to make me feel guilty by asking for sex.
+He knew that if he took things into his own hands, he would be kinder and less irritable.
+So he just took care of it.